 You may want to tune the default generic 64MB RAM allocation, so your launched QEMU containers are not OOM-killed as they exceeded their memory cgroup limit.
-In practice they do not eat that much resident memory, just want to have it addressable by VMM, I guess (swap is not very used either), at least not until active builds start (then it depends on make program parallelism level you allow, e.g. by MAXPARMAKES envoar for ci\build.sh, and on the number of Jenkins "executors" assigned to the build agent).
+In practice they do not eat that much resident memory, just want to have it addressable by VMM, I guess (swap is not very used either), at least not until active builds start (and then it depends on compiler appetite and make program parallelism level you allow, e.g. by pre-exporting MAXPARMAKES environment variable for ci_build.sh, and on the number of Jenkins "executors" assigned to the build agent).

-It may be needed to revert the generated "os/arch" to x86\64 (and let QEMU handle the rest) in the /tmp/x file, and re-try the definition:
+- It may be needed to revert the generated "os/arch" to x86_64 (and let QEMU handle the rest) in the /tmp/x file, and re-try the definition: